-The Perth Mint is set to release the latest edition of its wildly popular Lunar Series II collection.
+The Perth Mint has released the latest edition of its wildly popular Lunar Series II collection.
 Lunar Series II is among the most popular series among collectors every year.
 This is due in large part to the annual changes in the design and the consistently exceptional quality of the pieces that the Perth Mint produces.

 Lunar Series II began in 2008 following the success of Lunar Series I, which ended in 2007.
 The two series offer collectors some fantastic opportunities to put together full, modern sets.
 Collectors may choose Brilliant Uncirculated or Proof sets, choose to collect a specific size or sizes of each edition, or even choose to collect the full set each year, which includes both gold and silver coins.
 There are several types of coins issued each year, including colorized and gilded editions.
 Some collectors also choose to give the coins as gifts to those who were born in a corresponding lunar year.